 When answering these questions, it is very important to weigh both sides and calculate if you believe you can afford to take this risk.

-So, how do you find out if the worker you are looking to hire is licensed and insured?
-When you are meeting with a contractor it is very important to ask outright if they, and their workers, are insured and licensed.
-It is not enough for the contractor to just say yes, but also make sure they show you written proof of these certifications.
-Sometimes, these certifications can be faked, so it may even be wise to double check with your state.
+So, how do you find out if the worker you are looking to hire has the proper insurance and licenses ?
+When you are meeting with a contractor it is very important to ask outright if they, and their workers do.
+It is not enough for the contractor to just say yes.
+Make sure they show you written proof of these certifications.
+Sometimes, these certifications can be fake, so it may even be wise to double check with your state.

 All workers at The Brothers that just do Gutters are insured, provided worker’s compensation, and OSHA 10 certified.
 OSHA was created by congress to assure safe and healthy working conditions by setting and enforcing standards.
 To become certified, training and education is required.
 On top of being extensively trained on safety, our workers are equally trained in their trade.
 The Brothers that just do Gutters utilize a Skills Ladder in the field.
-Each level requires a specific set of hard and soft skills to be completed before entering the next level.
-All new employees are trained by the highest, senior-level staff.
+Each level requires a specific set of hard and soft skills before entering the next level.
+All new employees receive the training by the highest, senior-level staff.

 We understand accidents happen and we take all measures necessary to try to prevent them at all costs.
 We also understand that worker’s compensation, and safety of hired workers shouldn’t be the homeowner’s responsibly.
 When hiring any type of contractor to work on your home, it is important to think bigger picture.
-Although the cost to hire an unlicensed, one-man-show worker may be cheaper, the risk and cost of accidents (which we established happen) will come with a much bigger price tag than the cost difference in estimate bids.
-This brings us back to the question of how does this higher upfront cost for safe workers compare to the potential cost for damages associated with hiring the unlicensed worker?
+Although the cost to hire an unlicensed, one-man-show worker may be cheaper, the risk and cost of accidents will come with a much bigger price tag.
+Higher than the cost difference in estimate bids.
+This brings us back to the question of- how does this higher upfront cost for safe workers compare to the potential cost for damages associated with hiring the unlicensed worker?
 The simple answer is, it doesn’t.